 This module introduces fundamental methods needed for the study of mathematical subjects at degree level.

-a) Functions and graphs: plotting, roots, intercepts, turning points, area (graphical methods), co-ordinate geometry of straight lines, parallel and perpendicular lines, applications to plots of experimental data, quadratics, introduction to the trigonometric functions
+a) Co-ordinate Geometry: co-ordinate geometry of straight lines and circles, parallel and perpendicular lines, applications to plots of experimental data.

 Method of assessment

 On successfully completing the module students will be able to:

 1 demonstrate understanding of the basic body of knowledge associated with standard functions and their graphical interpretation, geometry, trigonometry and vectors;

 2 demonstrate the capability to solve problems in accordance with the basic theories and concepts of functions, trigonometry and geometry, whilst demonstrating a reasonable

 3 apply the basic techniques associated with functions, trigonometry and geometry in several well-defined contexts;